jf---/aoc-xchange/README.rst

 Warning
 -------

-**aocxchange** can import STEP, IGES and STL files.
+**aocxchange** can import IGES, STEP, BREP, and STL files.
 Beware that the import of a similar looking geometry from different file types might (and very likely will) lead to a different topology.

 For example, the import of 2 distinct solids (closed boxes) will lead to: